Tracheostomy careRespiratory failure - tracheostomy care; Ventilator - tracheostomy care; Respiratory insufficiency - tracheostomy care

 A tracheostomy is surgery to create a hole in your neck that goes into your windpipe.
 If you need it for just a short time, it will be closed later.
 Some people need the hole for the rest of their life.

 A tracheostomy is a surgical procedure to create an opening through the neck into the trachea (windpipe).
 A tube is usually placed through this open...

-The hole is needed when your airway is blocked or for some conditions that make it hard for you to breathe.
-You made need a tracheostomy if you are on a breathing machine (ventilator) for a long time.
+The hole is needed when your airway is blocked, or for some conditions that make it hard for you to breathe.
+You may need a tracheostomy if you are on a breathing machine (ventilator) for a long time.

 After the hole is made, a plastic tube is placed in the hole to keep it open.
 A ribbon is tied around the neck to keep the tube in place.

 When You're in the Hospital

 Before you leave the hospital, health care providers will teach you how to do the following:

 - Clean, replace, and suction the tube

 - Clean the hole with water and mild soap or hydrogen peroxide